-Under the Beverton-Holt stock recruitment relationship and the recently updated SPR analysis, the fishing mortality rate that would cause stock collapse (F{col}) was estimated to be 0.17, which is below the current F{msy} proxy at 0.18.
-Although, there remains variability around this estimate of F{col} , the spawning stock biomass of EGB cod stock appears to be variable and declining from 2009-2012 even as estimated fishing mortalities were at or below 0.18 (Wang and O'Brien, 2013).
-This supports the suggestion that a lower F reference point for the VPA.8 model was warranted, relative to the current $F{rp} = 0.18$.

-Based on the time series of data available, the EGB cod population is not as productive as many of the North Atlantic cod stocks.
-Specifically, during periods when the spawning stock biomass levels are similar to those of other stocks, the resultant recruitment appears to be lower, which was the situation even during periods of highest spawner biomass (Myers et al., 2001).
-This may be partially due to the high level of connectivity between EGB cod stock and the broader Georges Bank cod.
-Other explanations for this pattern may include higher mortality on the pre-recruiting animals, higher interspecific competition (e.g. Collie et al., 2009) or perhaps lower reproductive capacity.
-The discussion on this topic is beyond the realm of the current working paper.

-In summary, because attempts to model the SR in ways that reflect apparent productivity changes did not improve the ability to estimate productivity, the full time series of data should be considered for defining fishing mortality reference points.
-We propose $F{maxE(C)}$, which was 0.097 (approximately 0.1), as a suitable reference point for the Eastern Georges Bank cod VPA.8 model that better reflects M changes, and minimises the risk of overexploitation relative to F{msy} .
+- current F{msy} proxy at 0.18.
+Although, there remains variability around this estimate of F{col} , the spawning stock biomass of EGB cod stock appears to be variable and declining from 2009-2012 - 3 even as estimated fishing mortalities were at or below 0.18 (Wang and O'Brien 2013).
+This supports the suggestion that the revaluation and lowering of the F{ref} was warranted. - Based on the time series of data available, the EGB cod population is not as productive as many of the North Atlantic cod stocks.
+Specifically, during periods when the spawning stock biomass levels are similar to those of other stocks, the resultant recruitment appears to be lower, which was the - 9 situation even during periods of highest spawner biomass (Myers et al. 2001).
+Several explanations for this pattern may include higher mortality on the pre-recruiting animals, higher interspecific competition (e.g. Collie et al. 2009) or perhaps lower reproductive capacity.
+The - discussion on this topic is beyond the realm of the current working paper. - In summary, because attempts to model the SR in ways that reflect apparent productivity changes did not improve the ability to predict productivity, the full time series of data should be considered for defining F{refs} .
+We propose $F{maxE(C)}$, which was 0.097 (~0.1), as a suitable F{ref} for Eastern Georges Bank cod that better reflects M changes in the VPA.8 model, and minimises variability - 18 overexploitation risk relative to F{msy} .